When you see a neighborhood for the first time, the most important thing

 In addition, this neighborhood has the distinction of having one of the lowest real estate vacancy rates of any neighborhood in America.
 With just 1.1% of the real estate vacant, this indicates an exceptionally strong demand for real estate in the Wailele Rd / Waikapoki Rd neighborhood, and/or an issue with creating enough supply for the demand.
 This could have the effect of increasing real estate prices, increasing supply to meet demand, or both.

 Notable & Unique: People

-Wailele Rd / Waikapoki Rd neighborhood stands out as being ranked among
+Wailele Rd / Waikapoki Rd community truly stands out from the rest in this regard.

 In addition, the Wailele Rd / Waikapoki Rd neighborhood stands out within Hawaii